LaMonte Wade Jr Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Padres pitching staff ranks 23rd in the league.
+- The Padres pitching staff ranks 21st in MLB with a collective 8.6 strikeouts per nine innings.

-- The Padres have a 4.46 team ERA that ranks 18th across all MLB pitching staffs.
+- The Padres' 4.70 team ERA ranks 21st among all league pitching staffs.

-- Musgrove (1-0) makes the start for the Padres, his second of the season.
+- Darvish makes the start for the Padres, his fifth of the season.
+He is 1-2 with a 3.00 ERA and 25 strikeouts through 24 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the Arizona Diamondbacks, when he tossed five innings, allowing three earned runs while giving up seven hits.
+- The right-hander's last appearance came on Sunday against the Arizona Diamondbacks, when he threw 5 2/3 innings, surrendering one earned run while giving up two hits.

+- In four games this season, the 36-year-old has put up a 3.00 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .190 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.